bingli8899/Bot563-Phylogenetics-of-Molecular-Data-ClassProject/notebook-log.md

 Dara were stored in my research drive.
-I first tried TRIMMOMATIC for the following code for single end sequencing:
+I first tried TRIMMOMATIC version 0.39 for the following code for single end sequencing.
+I didn't use any online server and I downloaded the software from github: https://github.com/usadellab/Trimmomatic

 `````
 % Volumes/givnish/Bing_Lobeliads_copy/RawReads/Clermontia/Trail/Individual sample folder